 Roger Revell is a Research Fellow in the Faculty of Theology and Religion.
-After completing master’s work in Canada, he relocated to England to write a PhD in the Divinity Faculty at the University of Cambridge.
+After completing master’s work in Canada, he relocated to England where he completed a PhD in theology at the University of Cambridge.

 Christian and Religious Ethics, Historical and Systematic Theology

 Theological Anthropology; Soteriology, Protestant/Reformed History and Thought, Theology and the Social Sciences, Christian Ethics

 Research Centres & Projects: